-611.2 DEDICATION OF ASSETS, ETC.
+9.2 DEDICATION OF ASSETS, ETC.

-The revenues, properties and assets of Hawaiian Swimming are irrevocably dedicated to the purposes set forth in Sections 601.2 and 611.1 of these Bylaws.
-No part of the net earnings, properties or assets of Hawaiian Swimming shall inure to the benefit of any private person or any member, officer or director of Hawaiian Swimming.
+The revenues, properties and assets of HISI are irrevocably dedicated to the purposes set forth in Sections 1.2 and 9.1 of these Bylaws.
+No part of the net earnings, properties or assets of HISI shall inure to the benefit of any private person or any member, officer or director of HISI.

 9.3 AMENDMENTS - Any provision of these Bylaws not mandated by USA Swimming may be amended at any meeting of the XXSI House of Delegates by a two-thirds (2/3) vote of the members present and voting.
 Amendments so approved shall not take effect until reviewed and approved by the USA Swimming Rules and Regulations Committee.
 Changes to Required LSC Bylaws shall be effective on the date established in the amending USA Swimming legislation.